darlatan/chatrooms-rules/README.md

 See <https://artemislena.eu/coc.html>

 #### Rules for Bnonymity:<a name="bnonymity"></a>
-- Keep it legal (seriously)
+- Keep it legal (seriously).
+Nothing malicious.
+No phishing.
-- English only (no Russian, no Chinese, English only)
+- English only (no Russian, no Chinese, **English only**)
-- Be "somewhat" respectful to each other
+- Be "somewhat" respectful to each other but sarcasm and cynicism are absolutely fine
-- No hate speech (No racism, no homophobia, no transphobia...)
+- No hate speech (No racism, no homophobia, no transphobia, no pepephobia(/s)
+- Making some fun of furries is okay but not too much okay and nothing hateful
-- No spammerino (scams, ads, flooding...)
+- No spammerino (no scams, no ads, no flooding...)
+- Memes are okay unless it becomes spammerino (don't f post like 10 memes in a row) nor memes that even remotely contain hate speech
+- **No doxxing** unless you have the explicit, authentic, publicly verifiable consent of the target (like a challenge or something).
+So it's okay if it's part of a mutual agreement.
-- No doxxing
+- OSINT is okay as long as it's not doxxing
-- No Porn, no Gore, no Hentai...
+- No Porn, no Gore, no Hentai... (immediate permaban)
-- **No LOLICON (immediate permanent ban)**
+- **No LOLICON (immediate permaban)**
-- No Card Games (immediate kick)
-- No MTG Cards (immediate permaban)
+- No card games pics (immediate kick and permaban if offense is repeated)
+- Don't upload anything weird like a script, an executable, a zip file, an audio/movie file or whatever ... pics or gifs only (small ones, don't you dare upload a whole 1080p movie gif or you'll be banned into obvlivion)
-- All of the above can result in an insta-ban depending on the severity
+- All of the above can still result in an insta-ban depending on the severity and the mood of the mods
+- Mods are authorized to insta-ban alts of people trying to evade the above bans
+- If you decide to /ignore a mod, tey're authorized to communicate with you using kick messages if they feel like it
+- **Mod abuse can be reported to @anonypla:anonymousplanet.org with proofs**

 #### Exceptions:<a name="exceptions"></a>

 ##### Exceptions for #Anonymity, #Security, and #Bnonymity rooms:
 - Talks about Sci-Hub and/or LibGen are allowed
-- Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal
+- Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal ("piracy")

 #### PSA Bans:<a name="psabans"></a>
 Currently, the following rooms are sharing a common PSA banlist for serious offenders: